What Is Foreclosure?

 • The investor.
 An "investor" buys loans from lenders.
 Fannie Mae and Freddie Mac are, for example, investors.

 • The servicer.
-The "servicer," which is the company you make your monthly payment to, handles the loan account.
-Often the servicer is a third party that manages the account on behalf of the lender or an investor for a fee.
+The "servicer" handles the loan account.
+You make your monthly payment to the servicer.
+Often, the servicer is a third party that manages the account for a fee on behalf of the lender or an investor.
 A servicer's duties include collecting and processing loan payments, as well as initiating and monitoring a foreclosure when a borrower stops making payments.

-Buying a home normally involves a large amount of money, so it's common for a buyer to take out a loan rather than pay the entire amount in cash.
-As part of a home loan transaction, a borrower typically signs two main documents: a "promissory note" and a "mortgage" (or "deed of trust").
+Buying a home usually involves a large amount of money, so it's common for a buyer to take out a loan rather than pay the entire amount in cash.
+As part of a home loan transaction, a borrower typically signs two main documents: a promissory note and a mortgage (or deed of trust).

 The Promissory Note: Like an IOU

-A "promissory note" is the document that contains a borrower's promise to repay the amount borrowed.
+A "promissory note" is a document that contains a borrower's promise to repay the amount borrowed.

 Mortgages and Deeds of Trust Give the Power to Foreclose